Police: Rapper OMB Peezy charged in music video shooting

-ATLANTA (AP) — An Alabama rapper was arrested in connection to a shooting at music video set in downtown Atlanta, authorities said.
+(AP) (03/05/21)— An Alabama rapper was arrested in connection to a shooting at a music video set in downtown Atlanta, authorities said.

 OMB Peezy was arrested Monday and charged with aggravated assault with a deadly weapon and possession of a firearm during the commission of a crime, news outlets reported.